duraki/notes/content/posts/bmwe34/material.md

 title: "BMW AG (E34) Learning Materials"
 ---

-This is Bavarian (*E34 5-series focused*) learning materials and resources, mostly related to ECUs, DMEs, Tuning, EE, Wirings et al. I currently daily-drive BMW E34, therefore I collect [my own repair&restoration](/e34-repair-restoration) techniques.
+This is Bavarian (*BMW E34 Series 5 focused*) learning materials and resources, mostly related to ECUs, DMEs, Tuning, EE, Wirings et al. I currently daily-drive BMW E34 with M50B20TU engine ([probably on MS40.1](https://web.archive.org/web/20080502043725/http://www.madi-auto.ru/articles/36.html)), therefore I collect [my own repair&restoration](/e34-repair-restoration) techniques.
 The documentation is written and compiled with different models and versions in mind, but keeping the methodologies of the BMW Technical Documentation collected and researched through the years.
 Nevertheless, a lot of topics and information presented here are #ReverseEngineered from the very low or no available resources, for years in the past.
 [Thank me later →](https://linkedin.com/in/duraki/).

 ## Table of Content